aethys256/notes/setup/wsl.md

-# Setup: WSL Install
+# Setup: WSL

 ## Introduction

 These are my personal Windows WSL post-install notes, using Ubuntu distribution.
-Feel free to pick-up whatever you might need.
+Feel free to pick-up whatever you might need.\
 Before starting, do not forget to update Windows to the latest update.

 ## Install WSL2 & Ubuntu 20.04

 This is how I setup my development environment.
-This is assuming a pristine Windows installation but you might attempt it on an already used one.
+This is assuming a pristine Windows installation but you might attempt it on an already used one.\
 Follow instructions from this [official documentation](https://docs.microsoft.com/en-us/windows/wsl/install-win10) in order to get WSL2.

 TL;DR: